jacoborus/deno-buckets/README.md

 ## Usage

-This library exports 2 methods `loadBuckets` and `bundle`.
+This library exports 2 methods: `loadBuckets` and `bundle`.
 The first one exposes a tree with the contents of your folders and the second one bundles the app with all the assets.
 Both methods require the bundle options as unique parameter.

 **BundleOptions**: